suxuekun/libpyiotcloud/_setup_devguide/README.md

 		-  Response:
 		   { 'status': 'OK', 'message': string, 'value': { 'baudrate': int, 'parity': int } }
 		   { 'status': 'NG', 'message': string }
-		   // baudrate is an index of the value in the array of baudrates
+		   // baudrate is an index of the value in the list of baudrates
-		   // parity is an index of the value in the array of parities
+		   // parity is an index of the value in the list of parities
 		   // sending only the index saves memory on the device and computation on frontend

 		D. SET UART PROPERTIES